 Then it hits you.
 It’s the restaurant music, and it’s terrible.

 Maybe it’s distracting vocals, a jarring tempo, a genre of song that clashes, or simply volume that makes conversation a chore.
-If the music just isn’t right it can ruin the restaurant’s ambiance and customer experience, even before the server comes by and says hello.
+If the music just isn’t right it can ruin the restaurant’s customer experience and ambiance, even before the server comes by and says hello.

 This is what happened to musician Ryuichi Sakamoto while eating in his favorite restaurant in New York’s West Village.